-Dr. Bela Lang practices orthopedics/orthopedic surgery in Riviera Beach, FL and West Palm Beach, FL, is a medical specialist in orthopedics/orthopedic surgery.
+Dr. Bela Lang, who practices in Riviera Beach, FL and West Palm Beach, FL, is a medical specialist in orthopedics/orthopedic surgery.
 Dr. Lang accepts the following insurance: Medicaid and Medicare.
 Before completing his residency at a hospital affiliated with Wayne State University, Dr. Lang attended medical school at Semmelweis University Faculty of Medicine.
 He has received professional recognition including the following: Cme Award.
-Dr. Lang (or staff) speaks Hungarian, Spanish, and German.
-He is professionally affiliated with West Palm Beach VA Medical Center.
+Dr. Lang (or staff) speaks the following languages: Hungarian, Spanish, and German.
+Dr. Lang is professionally affiliated with West Palm Beach VA Medical Center.

 Years Since Graduation